Aryan-Garg/gQIR/README.md

 ## <a id="training"></a>Training
 <!-- Arch Image -->

+Currently the brightness scale/factor (proportional to PPP) is set to 1.0 for all simulations

 ## Stage 1: Training the Frame Denoiser/Degradation-Aware Encoder

 ### Stage 2: Finetuning the Generative Pipeline with it